dimitarraychev/devbuzz-fullstack/README.md

 Meanwhile, the project's back-end is hosted on Render, and the database is managed by MongoDB Atlas.

+_Note_: The initial load time of the website is longer until Render boots up the Web-Service and afterwards everything starts running smooth and fast.

 ## Disclaimer

 Cookies are not set from the back-end, they're sent inside the response from the back-end and set from the front-end in order to comply with Google's ongoing migration to privacy preserving solutions and the deprecation of third-party cookies: